Reginald LeBorg: Early life and education

-Career in finance: 1923-1929
+Career in finance: 1923–1929

-Groebel was deployed by his father to oversee the family banking concerns around Europe in the early 1920s, spending two years at Banque de Pays de L’Europe Centrale.
+Groebel was deployed by his father to oversee the family banking concerns around Europe in the early 1920s, spending two years at Banque de Pays de L'Europe Centrale.
 He habitually frequented theatres, neglecting his duties.
 In Paris he performed sketches at the Folies Bergère.
 He lived in New York City off and on between 1923 and 1929 representing his father's financial interests and working at brokerage houses.
 As a rich 20-something, LeBorg mixed with figures from the music and entertainment world, including George Gershwin.
 He also took courses in literature at Columbia University.

 When the stock market crashed in the Panic of 1929, the family lost their fortune.
 His father, who was advanced in years and in poor health, died not long afterwards.
-He abandoned finance and began looking for work as a playwright or an off-Broadway actor in New York, without success.
+Groebel abandoned finance and began looking for work as a playwright or an off-Broadway actor in New York, without success.
 In 1930, he returned to Europe and studied with impresario Max Reinhardt at his school in Vienna, staging a number of operas and musical comedies in Central Europe.

 Film career

-In 1934, he moved to Hollywood, California to seek employment as a screenwriter, adopting the forename "Reginald" (from his mother's name) and spelling his family name backwards to create the professional surname "LeBorg".
+In 1934, Groebel moved to Hollywood, California to seek employment as a screenwriter, adopting the forename "Reginald" (from his mother's name) and spelling his family name backwards to create the professional surname "LeBorg".

 Columbia Pictures hired him to stage and direct the opera scenes for the musical Love Me Forever (1934) starring opera diva Grace Moore.
 He was enlisted to stage other opera scenes for a number of major and independent studios.
 During this period he studied the craft of film editing and occasionally played bit parts in films directed by Josef von Sternberg.

 On 27 July 1937, LeBorg became a US citizen.
 In his naturalization petition, he changed his name legally from Harry Groebel to Reginald LeBorg.

-Soundies and big band swing shorts: 1937-1942
+Soundies and big band swing shorts: 1937–1942

 Between 1936 and 1942, LeBorg directed a number of soundies, featuring 3-minute musical performances viewed on special jukebox machines.
 Popular in arcades and restaurants, LeBorg was paid $100 for each short.
-While at Metro-Goldwyn-Meyer, LeBorg was also tasked with making Big band 10-minute shorts, such as Swing Banditry (1936) and No Place Like Rome (1937).
-In 1936 he wrote the scenario for Heavenly Music (1943), which later won the Academy Award for “Best Short Subject - 2 Reel” in 1943.
+While at Metro-Goldwyn-Mayer, LeBorg was also tasked with making Big band 10-minute shorts, such as Swing Banditry (1936) and No Place Like Rome (1937).
+In 1936 he wrote the scenario for Heavenly Music (1943), which later won the Academy Award for "Best Short Subject - 2 Reel" in 1943.

 Second Unit director

-From 1937 to 1939, LeBorg served as Second Unit director on five films, including Selznick’s Intermezzo (1939) starring Ingrid Bergman.
+From 1937 to 1939, LeBorg served as Second Unit director on five films, including Selznick's Intermezzo (1939) starring Ingrid Bergman.
 The scenes in which Bergman "plays" a piano are dubbed by a professional musician.
-LeBorg instructed her in body language and technique to create a convincing appearance seated at a “mute” piano.
+LeBorg instructed her in body language and technique to create a convincing appearance seated at a "mute" piano.
 LeBorg also did the second unit musical numbers for A Day at the Races (1937) starring the Marx Brothers, directed by Sam Wood.